Eurazeo (RF) Q1 2025 earnings summary

 Outlook and guidance

-Fundraising pipeline remains solid and diversified across institutional, wealth, flagship, thematic, and evergreen funds.
+Fundraising pipeline for 2025 remains solid and diversified across institutional, wealth, flagship, thematic, and evergreen funds.

-Exit pipeline expected to increase realization volumes in 2025 despite market uncertainty.
+Exit pipeline expected to increase realization volumes in 2025 despite a more uncertain environment.

 Share buyback program to double in 2025 versus 2024, with acceleration expected in the second half.